 Helping you DEMONSTRATE MEANINGFUL VALUE AND RESULTS from your InfoSec program,

 enabling even better business opportunities.

 ZecurityAscent is changing the way organizations look at their information security program...for the better.

-Based in Atlanta as a veteran-owned organization and with the experience of top Fortune information security leadership, we are recognized experts who always focus on customer value as the only acceptable outcome.
+Based in Atlanta as a veteran-owned (USAF - Aim High!) organization and with the experience of top Fortune information security leadership, I am a recognized expert who always focus on customer value as the only acceptable outcome.

-We don't bill by the hour because we simply don't see the point in doing in 10 steps/hours what can be done in 2.
-And only take on a few clients at a time, for the very same reasons - quality and value.
+I don't bill by the hour because I simply don't see the point in doing in 10 steps/hours what can be done in 2.
+And I only take on a few active partner clients at a time, for the very same reasons - quality and value.

 Percentage of web traffic that is encrypted (leaving most security blind) - NSS Labs

 Percentage of advanced threats hidden inside SSL traffic - Zscaler